- Login as lpluser (no password) to the Windows 2000 PC in Room 331.

 Click here to access the LPL public ftp site: LPL FTP Site

-You can upload a file to the site by going to the pub/incoming folder.
-If you are using a browser to upload, click File->Upload File.
-If you are using a command-line window to connect to the ftp site, login as anonymous with your email address as password, cd pub/incoming, and use the "put" command to upload the file;
+You can download files from the site by going to pub/lpl/.
+If you are using a browser to download, click the file of your choice to start the download.
+If you are using a command -line window to connect to the ftp site, login to shell with your LPL credentials, cd /ftp/pub/lpl/, and use the "get" command to download a file.

 There are black-and-white and color printers for LPL public use in Kuiper Space Sciences room 331.